spences10/personal-goals/this-week.md

 **Plan for this week:**

-- [x] Progress Learn Node w/ @WesBos
+- [x] Progress Learn Node w/ @WesBos - finished! https://yumers.scottspence.me
 - [ ] Progress cohorts bot work
 - [x] Twitter bot work, filtered follow

 **Unplanned**

-Looking into TypeScript, trying to find a starter project or something that makes sense to me, nothing so far.
+- [ ] Create a Twitter bot in TypeScript

 **Thoughts 💭**

+Looking into TypeScript, I found a starter project here: https://github.com/Microsoft/TypeScript-Node-Starter thanks to @AmanMittal :+1:.

 My cohorts have barely been in touch this week for the chingu challenge thing, I haven't done a great deal of work with the botbuilder stuff either though to be honest.
+I have found Microsoft Channel 9 and the Microsoft Virtual Academy though which are proving helpful.

 **[View history 👵👴](history.md#history)**